software-academy/curriculum/SimpleForm/index.md

 Why important
 ---

-By utilizing the column defintion in the database, SimpleForm...TODO
+By leveraging the column defintion in the database, SimpleForm is a better way to do forms.
+SimpleForm helps developers implement form best practices.

 How we teach it